HosseinMasoudi/Sentiment_Analysis_with_Transformers/README.md

 9. Remove stopwords

 ---

+## Tokenizer

+Since NLP models process numeric data, not text, there must be a translation between text and tokens.
+A token is an integer that represents a character or a short segment of characters.
+On the input side, the input text is parsed into a sequence of tokens.
+Similarly, on the output side, the output tokens are parsed into text.
+The module that performs the conversion between texts and token sequences is a tokenizer, and each model on the Hugging Face site has its own tokenizer, which we use to tokenize the ParsBERT model for our data.
+The (model_tokenizer) converts each text into token IDs and generates the required attention masks.specifies that any text longer than the maximum length will be truncated with using (truncation=True) and with using (padding=True) ensures that all sequences are padded to the same length.

+---

+## Model learning environment
 Set TensorFlow to use the legacy Keras implementation for compatibility.

 - Uses `TF_USE_LEGACY_KERAS=1` so TensorFlow routes Keras APIs to the legacy Keras package.
 This can avoid serialization/saving/loading mismatches between tf.keras 3.x and older code.

 ```python
 import os
 os.environ['TF_USE_LEGACY_KERAS'] = '1'
 ```
 ---

 ## Model Architecture
 The architecture integrates **ParsBERT embeddings** with a neural classification head: